guven-code/BC-COVID-19/README.md

 # BC/COVID-19
-This repository serves as supplementary material for COVID-19 micro-array gene expression data with MCF7 breast cancer cell lines project.
+This repository serves as supplementary material for gene expression data with MCF7 breast cancer cell lines exposed to Cipa treatment which revealed COVID-19 promising molecular pathways and gene targets.